Questionable Death, Assisted Suicide,

 The American Nurses Association, the major professional

-nursing association in the United States has stated:
+nursing association in the United States in the past stated:

-"The American Nurses Association (ANA) believes that the
+"The American Nurses Association (ANA) prohibits nurses’ participation

 American Nurses Association website.